klebgenomics/Kaptive/docs/Databases.md

   user can specify exactly which label to use with `--locus_label`, if desired.
-- The `source` feature may optionally contain a `note` qualifier which begins with a label such as `K type:` that specifies the serotype (phenotype) associated with the locus (is known).
-In cases where only some loci are associated with known serotypes we recommend adding a `note` such as `K type: unknown`.
-If no `type` notes are specified for any loci, the Kaptive will list them as `unknown` in the output.
+- The `source` feature may optionally contain a `note` qualifier which begins with a label such as `K type:` that specifies the phenotype (e.g. serotype or defined polysaccharide structure name) associated with the locus (if known).
+In cases where only some loci are associated with known phenotypes we recommend adding a `note` such as `K type: unknown`.
+If no `type` notes are specified for any loci, Kaptive will list them as `unknown` in the output.
   (Kaptive v2.0+)
 - Any locus gene should be annotated as `CDS` features.
 All `CDS` features will be used and any other type of feature will be ignored.